eyurtsev/kor/README.md

 # Kor

-Kor helps developers leverage LLMs for structured data extraction.

-Kor introduces an inputs API (to resemble HTML form inputs) as building blocks 🧩.

-At the moment, Kor supports a single input form and does one pass interaction.
+This is a half baked prototype that "helps" you extract structured data from text using LLMs 🧩.

+Just specify the schema of what should be extracted and provide some examples.
+Kor will generate a prompt, send it to the specified LLM and parse out the output.
+And you might even get some nice results back.

 ## 💡 Ideas

 Ideas of some things that could be done with Kor.

-* Extract data from text: Define what information should be extracted from a segment.
+* Extract data from text: Define what information should be extracted from a segment
-* Improve an AI assistant by defining what information should be collected from a user? (maybe not useful)
 * Convert an HTML form into a Kor form and allow the user to fill it out using natural language.
-(May allow converting HTML forms into APIs.)
+(Convert HTML forms -> API?
+Or not.)
+* Add some skills to an AI assistant

 ## 🚧 Prototype

-A prototype created in less than 20 hours, the API is not expected to be stable as it hasn't been used against enough real world examples.
+This a prototype and the API is not expected to be stable as it hasn't been tested against real world examples.

-## 🦺 Limitations
+## 🦺 What does Kor excel at?

-* Extraction is not perfect.
-Quality depends on the language model and the quality of the prompt.
+* It's makes mistakes!
+Probably plenty of them.
+Quality varies with the underlying language model, the quality of the prompt, and the number of bugs in the adapter code.
-* May be slow if underlying language model is slow (i.e., a few seconds).
+* Slow!
+It uses large prompts with examples, and works best with the larger slower LLMs.
-* Length context window could become limiting when working with large forms or long text inputs.
+* Great for short pieces of text!
+Length context window could become limiting when working with large forms or long text inputs.

-## Expected changes
+## Potential Changes

-* Improve type information for Object inputs
-* Add built-in validators
+* Validators
-* Add router that allows one to route a user input between different possible forms -- This may be sufficient to re-implement a full virtual assistant with skills
+* Built-in components to quickly assemble schema with examples
+* Add routing layer to select appropriate extraction schema for a use case when many schema exist

 ## 🎶 Why the name?